Leg3ndary/TagScript-Fork/README.md

 This fork is also from phenom4n4n's forked version of the original TagScript package.

-Documentation on the TagScriptEngine library can be [found here](https://btagscript.readthedocs.io/en/latest/).
+Documentation on the bTagScript library can be [found here](https://btagscript.readthedocs.io/en/latest/).

 ## Installation